gilch/hissp/docs/macro_tutorial.rst

 you mentally generate when reading any other programming language.
 Take your time and comprehend each subexpression instead of taking it in all at once.

-The previous tutorial was mostly about learning how to program with a subset of Python in a new skin.
+The `primer` was mostly about learning how to program with a subset of Python in a new skin.
 This one is about using that knowledge to reprogram the skin itself.

-If you don't know the basics from the `previous tutorial <tutorial>`, go back and read that now, or at least read the `Lissp Whirlwind Tour <lissp_whirlwind_tour>`.
+If you don't know the basics from the Primer, go back and read that now, or at least read the `Lissp Whirlwind Tour <lissp_whirlwind_tour>`.

-In the previous tutorial we mostly used the REPL, but it can become tedious to type long forms into the REPL, and it doesn't save your work.
+In the Primer we mostly used the REPL, but it can become tedious to type long forms into the REPL, and it doesn't save your work.
 S-expressions are awkward to edit without editor support for them,